TypeRocket/docs/v5/taxonomies.md

 }, $priority);
 ```

-*Note: When overriding a taxonomy created by a plugin that plugin may have its own code that TypeRocket can not override due to how that plugin works.*
+! **Note**: When overriding a taxonomy created by a plugin that plugin may have its own code that TypeRocket can not override due to how that plugin works.

 ## Apply: Post Types